Smart meters explained

 - If the smart meter installed isn't compliant with the official roll-out specification, the supplier would need to upgrade your meter between 2016 and 2020 to bring it into the DCC communications system.
 The national campaign for the roll-out, Smart Energy GB, says it believes this upgrade can be done remotely and will not require an extra visit.

-If your energy supplier wants to install a smart meter in your home now (before it's installing second-generation smart meters), you don't have to accept one.
+If your energy supplier wants to install a smart meter in your home, you don't have to accept one.
 You can ask your supplier to replace your old meter with a smart meter set up to work in ‘dumb’ mode with all the communications switched off.
 But this does mean you'll have to continue to provide manual meter readings.

-Although the government has a target to fit every home with smart meters by 2020, you aren't obliged to have one.
-Energy companies have been asked to take ‘all reasonable steps’ to install one in your home, but the meaning of ‘reasonable steps’ is still being debated.
+Although the government has a target to offer every home smart meters by 2020, you aren't obliged to have one.
+Previously its target was to fit every home with smart meters, which energy companies were asked to take ‘all reasonable steps’ to do.

 If you really don't want a smart meter and want to find out more about your rights, see our consumer rights guide on do I have to accept a smart meter?